 If you want to be really strict with yourself, invest in a CD.
 These are typically longer-term investments that strongly advise against taking the money out until the term is over.
 If you do withdrawal before the term is over, there’s a penalty associated with it.
 However, these types of investments require a larger dollar investment, but you receive a higher return in the long run.

 Money market accounts are similar to CDs but not as strict.
 With this type of investment you have a lower minimum investment, AND you can withdrawal the money any time without incurring a penalty.
 You’ll accumulate interest, without tying up your money.

 The last way to save money and earn interest at the same time is a high interest savings account.
 These accounts are like your typical savings account, but come with a minimum investment and you earn a larger interest rate.
 And as a bonus, you have access to your funds whenever you need them.

 Which option best fits your savings goal?
 Now, pack your lunch, turn on your coffee maker and watch your savings account grow!
-If you’re interested in choosing in our saving or investment options, visit our savings page or our investment services for more information.
+If you’re interested in choosing one of our savings options, visit our savings page for more information.